ferreiracamilo/BYU_QuickBillGroup/docs/pull_request_template.md

 - [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
 - [ ] This change requires a documentation update

-# What files or classes have been modified/updated/created? (along with a brief description if applies)
+# What files or classes have been modified/updated/created?

 - {Add/Remove/Update} {Class} > {Brief Description}
 - {Add/Remove/Update} {Class} > {Brief Description}

-# What methods have been modified/updated/created? (along with a brief description if applies)
+# What methods have been modified/updated/created?

 - {Class.Method} > {Brief Description}
 - {Class.Method} > {Brief Description}